 Once it is time to ride, head to the attraction entrance with your QR code ready.
 A team member will scan it and grant you entry to the regular queue, which will generally be much shorter than usual.

 OI pro tip: are all of the Virtual Line slots – like, say, for that pesky Hagrid – gone for the day?
 Fear not!
 Keep trying to refresh the app all throughout your time in the parks; it’s been our experience that, on busy days, this is necessary in order to secure a spot (and zip through the Forbidden Forest with Harry Potter’s good friend and sometimes-teacher).

 Which attractions offer Virtual Line reservations?

-In the height of the pandemic, up to nine rides in Universal Studios Florida and Islands of Adventure offer Virtual Lines, but this exact lineup can change at a moment’s notice – the company has been known to add or remove the virtual access depending upon crowd flow and overall wait times.
+In the height of the pandemic, up to nine rides in Universal Studios Florida and Islands of Adventure offered Virtual Lines, but this exact lineup has changed drastically – currently, it would be extremely unlikely for the Virtual Line system to be utilized for more than one or two attractions.
 Furthermore, some of these attractions may exclusively use the Virtual Line system, while others might combine it with regular lines.

 Universal Studios Florida – attractions with Virtual Line Options

 - Production Central